How Customer Feedback Can Help With New Business Ideas

 Getting product feedback and suggestions from customers.

-Some of the best-sellers in my online shops came from suggestions from customers.
+Some of the bestsellers in my online shops came from suggestions from customers.

 When someone contacts me to ask for a specific color, I pay attention.
 And when multiple people ask for that color combination, I go do some product research to see if that color combo is trending somewhere that I don’t know about.
+Customers will basically tell you what they want, and it’s up to you to decide whether to give it to them or ignore it.

-Recently I’ve started getting a lot of orders for orange edible butterflies, which isn’t that unusual, but it’s a lot more than usual.
+At one point I started getting a lot of orders for orange edible butterflies, which isn’t that unusual, but it’s a lot more than usual.
+I paid attention, though, and looked around to see if there was something trending that I didn’t know about, and I ended up pushing the orange ones a little more than usual.

 Read reviews for clues.

 One way to do this is to read reviews, both your reviews and the reviews of other people, to see what customers say about the products.
+I’ve said this before, but you want to look at ALL of the reviews, not just the good and bad ones.

 Good reviews won’t tell you a lot, bad reviews might be people who are just being cranky, but if you look at the reviews in the middle, you’ll get a lot of the “it was okay but…” responses.
+Those are the ones that will be helpful when you’re trying to figure out different features that people are looking for, or ways that you can upgrade your own products to be better than your competition.

 When I was starting on Etsy, I looked at the reviews from shops that were selling handmade silicone molds, since that’s one of the products I had in mind.
+One woman who was selling to a lot of cake decorators ONLY sold in sets, and a lot of her reviews said “I wish I could buy these individually.”

-So yes, I sell my molds individually.
+So yes, I sold my molds individually.

 Another seller had a lot of reviews saying “These took a really long time to ship.”